masonearles/3DLeafCT/README.md

 Now, every time a new scan is segmented all results and data related to this scan will be exported to a new folder with a user-generated name.

-#### See 'ML_microCT_inst.rtf' for detailed instructions on running from command lin:
+#### See 'ML_microCT_inst.rtf' for detailed instructions on running from command line:

 ### Post-processing Beta:
-Once you have a full predicted stack, you can generate a 2D mesh in .stil format.
+Once you have a full predicted stack, you can generate a 2D mesh in .stl format.
 Then smooth this 2D surface and visualize segmented classes as separate, complementary volumes in 3D space.